 Here are some ideas for things you can do to improve the basketball mental toughness in the players in your program.

-- Take time every basketball practice to rehearse different pressure situations that arise in games.
+- Take time every practice to rehearse different pressure situations that arise in games.
 Having a definite plan that players have practiced will help them focus on what to do under pressure and less on the pressure itself.

 - Make it a point of emphasis that bad body language, moping, pouting, displays of disgust with officials, and other negative behaviors are training the players for failure.
 Correct them any time they occur in practice, games, or in the locker room.